 C. make you lose control of your bowels and kill you!

-If you don't know what you are doing with a tube amp, take it to a professional!
+If you don't know what you are doing with a tube amp or any other high voltage circuit, take it to a professional!

 1st phase - TAKE IT APART!